Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 Adding UUIDs by either technique
 --------------------------------

-Regardless of the path you take above, your bridge should provide public methods to map both directions.
+Regardless of the path you take above, your session should provide public methods to map both directions.
 The function mapping UUIDs to foreign entities will have a return type that is specific to your modeling kernel,